cb400f/opensuse-guide.org/games.md

 ### B.1.1 openSUSE Build Service Games Repository

 Some games are included in the official openSUSE repositories, but the Games repository on the openSUSE Build Service includes a lot more games.
-You can easily add this repository via the list of Community Repositories as described in the chapter about <a href="repositories.php">Software Repositories</a>
+You can easily add this repository via the list of Community Repositories as described in the chapter about [Software Repositories](repositories).

 Or add the games repository using the command line: